-Food systems encompass all the elements (environment, people, inputs, infrastructures, institutions, etc.) and activities relating to production (cf. agriculture), processing, distribution, and consumption of food.
+Food systems encompass all the elements (environment, people, inputs, infrastructures, institutions, etc.) and activities relating to the production (cf. agriculture), processing, distribution and consumption of food.
 They include the supply side and consumption elements as well as the food environment that shapes food access.

 Over the last decades, food systems have been central in the debate on sustainable development (cf. Sustainable Development Goals - SDGs).
-Indeed, food systems are under an unprecedented confluence of pressures and lie at the centre of a global nexus of environmental, social and economic problems, as humanity faces the challenge of achieving sustainable food security confronted with ecosystem degradation and biodiversity loss, resource scarcity, human population growth, and climate change.
-Moreover, the COVID-19 pandemic has revealed the vulnerabilities and highlighted the flaws of the current food systems as well as the need to improve their resilience and sustainability.
+Indeed, food systems are under an unprecedented confluence of pressures and lie at the centre of a global nexus of environmental, social and economic problems, as humanity faces the challenge of achieving sustainable food security in the face of ecosystem degradation and biodiversity loss, resource scarcity, human population growth, and climate change.
+Moreover, the COVID-19 pandemic and the recent war in Ukraine, among others, have revealed the vulnerabilities and highlighted the flaws of the current food systems as well as the need to improve their resilience and sustainability.

 On the one hand, food systems are among the main contributors to sustainability challenges such as land degradation, climate change, biodiversity loss, etc. On the other hand, they are dramatically affected by these challenges facing humanity.
 Moreover, the dysfunction of modern food systems is a major cause of several societal issues such as food insecurity and malnutrition, rural poverty and livelihoods vulnerability, social inequality.
-This has climaxed in different calls for the transformation of food systems and their transition towards more sustainability and resilience.
+This has all culminated in different calls for the transformation of food systems and their transition towards more sustainability and resilience.
 Transition to sustainable and resilient agri-food systems is the objective of many policies, strategies and initiatives.
-While some initiatives focus on single stages of the food chain (e.g., sustainable agriculture, sustainable diets), others are more systemic and holistic (e.g., short food supply chains, alternative food networks).
+While some initiatives focus on single stages of the food chain (e.g. sustainable agriculture, sustainable diets), others are more systemic and holistic (e.g. short food supply chains, alternative food networks).
 Food-related challenges are particularly pressing in the Mediterranean, where there is an urgent need for action.

-- Explain the concepts of sustainability, sustainable development and resilience, and the way of applying them to agriculture and food systems (cf. sustainable agriculture, sustainable diets, sustainable food systems); - Explore environmental, social, economic, and health-nutritional challenges affecting the sustainability of agriculture and food in the Mediterranean area and worldwide; - Introduce examples of sustainability assessment approaches and show how they have been used in agriculture and food systems; - Present policies, strategies, and initiatives to foster transition towards sustainability in agriculture and food systems in the Mediterranean, European Union and worldwide.
+- To explain the concepts of sustainability, sustainable development and resilience, and the way of applying them to agriculture and food systems (cf. sustainable agriculture, sustainable diets, sustainable food systems); - To explore environmental, social, economic, and health-nutritional challenges affecting the sustainability of agriculture and food in the Mediterranean area and worldwide; - To introduce examples of sustainability assessment approaches and show how they have been used in agriculture and food systems; - To present policies, strategies and initiatives to foster transition towards sustainability in agriculture and food systems in the Mediterranean, European Union and worldwide.